 6. MAINTAIN A HEALTHY DIET

 A healthy diet is necessary not just for your overall health, but it’s important to the health of your teeth in ways you might not expect.
 In addition to good nutrition healthy foods provide your body, a lot of fruits and vegetables are crunchy and chewy, promoting saliva production.
 Chewy foods are good for the teeth because more saliva means the mouth is naturally cleansed more often.

 Keeping your body hydrated enables your mouth to produce more saliva, which helps keep teeth clean.
 Oral bacteria and leftover food particles are naturally washed out of the mouth by saliva.

 If you forget to brush your tongue, you may notice it has a white or yellow film on it, especially towards the back.
 When you brush your teeth, don’t forget to brush your tongue to remove foul-smelling bacteria that can cause bad breath.

 9. DON’T CHEW ON HARD ITEMS

 This may go without saying, but avoid biting down or chewing on hard candies or even non-food items like pen caps or fingernails.
 These are not meant to be chewed and can damage teeth.

-Smile Dental Group of East Palmdale, CA is here to help you maintain your oral health.
+Our dentists and orthodontists in Palmdale, West Lancaster and East Lancaster are here to help you maintain your oral health.
 Schedule an appointment online today or call (661) 463-6530 to help keep your smile healthy!